Cruise Vacation FAQs: Your Ultimate Planning Guide

 If you are traveling on Celebrity Cruises, cruise over to the dining page to see which dining room you'll be reserved in.
 You will also find main dining room and specialty menus here too.

 If cruising on Celebrity Cruises, this section is for you.
 When you first check-in, each member of the family will receive a SeaPass.
+As of 2023, these are typically waiting for you in your stateroom.
 Not only is this your room key, but think of it as your credit card and passport as well.
 Do not lose this!
 For younger children, a lanyard is the best way to keep this safe.
 The Guest Relations desk will be happy to punch a hole in the card to string through a lanyard for your convenience.
 On Celebrity Cruises, it's a "SeaPass" however, the same concept is used on most all cruise lines so it's seamless for cash-free spending on board, a room key, identification, etc.

 Guests traveling under the age of 16 will not be able to use their SeaPass card to charge in the shops or specialty venues.
 In order to give your older child more flexibility to purchase a souvenir, gelato, etc., you will need to visit the Guest Relations desk and they will have you sign an authorization for your child.